+5.1 Consumer Demand Estimation

 In the first stage, I estimate consumer preferences and recommender system preferences using the MSSD data.
-I construct separate estimates for consumers who receive songs from the recommender system, and those who do not.
-Specifically, I estimate

-$\theta_1 = (\beta, \gamma, \eta)$ from equations 5 and 6 in this stage.
+I separately estimate for consumers who receive songs from the recommender system, and those who do not.
+Specifically, I estimate $\theta_1 = (\beta, \gamma, \eta)$ from equations 4 and 7 in this stage.
+These characteristics include song characteristics, consumer characteristics, and session fixed effects.
+The song and consumer characteristics are the ones detailed in section 2 and 3, and the session fixed effects are the position of the song in the streaming session.
 For consumer preferences, I use a maximum likelihood estimator over choice probabilities, following Train (2009).
 I identify my parameters through variation in the choices each consumer faces at each position in the streaming session.
+Because consumers received different songs at different positions in their streaming session, and their skip value adaptively evolves based on their history, each observation has significant variation in the characteristics space.
+This variation allows me to identify the parameters of the model.
 Similarly, I estimate the recommender system parameters using a maximum likelihood estimator over the probability a consumer completes a song.
+It uses the same song and consumer characteristics as the demand model, but does not include session fixed effects and has a different outcome variable (completion rather than 30-second listen).

+5.2 Markov Process Estimation

-In the second stage, I estimate the Markov processes governing the evolution of right-sholder perception of the recommender system and rival songs.
-Specifically, I estimate $\theta_2 = (\nu_0, \nu_1, \psi_0, \psi_1)$ in this stage.
-To construct the Markov process for the recommender system, I use θ_1 to predict the probability the recommender system will surface a song to a consumer, and I compute the average of these probabilities across all songs in the Top 200 each day.
+In the second stage, I estimate the Markov processes governing the evolution of rightsholder perception of the recommender system and rival songs.
+Specifically, I estimate $\theta_2 = (v_0, v_1, \psi_0, \psi_1)$ in this stage.
+To construct the Markov process for the recommender system, I use θ_1 to predict the probability the recommender system will surface a song in Spotify's top 200 to a consumer.
+I then compute the average of these probabilities across all songs in the Top 200 each day.
+This object is the average probability the recommender system surfaces a song to a consumer, which I denote as φ_t .
 I then estimate a SARIMAX model for ψ_0 and ψ_1 .
-For the song characteristics, I compute the average characteristics of all songs on Spotify's Top 200 each day, and I estimate the ν_0 and ν_1 as a Vector Autoregression (VAR) model.
+I incorporate one lag and a drift term to capture the long-term trend in the recommender system.
+For song characteristics, I compute the average characteristics of all songs on Spotify's Top 200 each day, and I estimate v_0 and v_1 as a Vector Autoregression (VAR) model.
+I use a VAR(1) model, because the average characteristics of songs on Spotify's Top 200 do not change rapidly from day to day, but do have long-term trends.
+I also include a drift term to capture the long-term trends.
+I also include a drift term to capture the long-term trend in the average characteristics of songs on Spotify's Top 200.